 A LevelsA Levels

 AAB normally including Biology.
 Biology required at AS level grade B if not offered at A level.
 Desirable subjects at A level include (but are not exclusive to): Psychology, Biology, Maths, Chemistry, Physics, English Language; a modern language(s), Geography and History.
 Please note that the following subjects are not acceptable in place of Biology: Health and Social Care, Physical Education, Nutrition and Food, Environmental Science or Applied Science.
 For Biology, Chemistry and Physics A levels, we require a pass in the practical element.
 General Studies not accepted as a full A Level.
-GCSE Mathematics required (minimum grade B) if not offered at a higher level.
+GCSE Mathematics required (minimum grade B or 6) if not offered at a higher level.

 Scottish QualificationsScottish Qualifications

 AAABB at Higher Grade including Biology.
 Mathematics required at National 5, minimum grade B (or grade 2 Standard Grade or Intermediate 2 equivalent) if not offered at Higher Grade.
 Combinations of Highers and Advanced Highers accepted.

 Scottish qualifications can be taken in more than one sitting.